Hands-on Gear Review

 OutdoorGearLab Editors' Hands-on Review

 Most water filters and water-bottle accessories are designed to fit the wide-mouth Nalgene.
 In response, Klean Kanteen began producing wide-mouth sized bottles, but we found them to be less reliable than their original design.
-The new bottles are prone to leaking because of a thin, poorly attached O-ring that is very easy to dislodge.
+For purposes of compatibility, we prefer the Nalgene.

 Hiking/Car Camping/Daily use: Klean Kanteen.
 When weight is not a concern, we prefer the Klean Kanteen.